theorangepotato/programming-languages-2019/lecture-1.2.md

 **Exercise:** Can you parse `(1+2)*3` ?
 How can you modify the grammar to account for such strings?

 **Remark:** BNFC has a feature called coercions.
-Using this the grammar for the calculator looks as follows:
+Using this the grammar for the calculator looks as follows (BNFC also requires a `;` at the end of each rule):

     Exp     ::=     Exp     "+"     Exp1  ;
     Exp1    ::=     Exp1    "*"     Exp2  ;